traefik/traefik/docs/content/routing/providers/kubernetes-ingress.md

 The Kubernetes Ingress Controller.
 {: .subtitle }

-!!! info ""

-    It is not possible to route requests directly to [Kubernetes services](https://kubernetes.io/docs/concepts/services-networking/service/ "Link to Kubernetes service docs").

 ## Routing Configuration

 The provider then watches for incoming ingresses events, such as the example below,